kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 * 👍 Provides place per action for generic controls intended to be shared across all disruption methods.
 While not all methods share the same disruption actions, there are already cases for this.
 * 👍 Could extend other fields beyond generic values for specific actions with validation
 *  👎👎 Breaking API Change for Budgets at least, and if we decide to model DisruptAfter we also would have to break those apis.
 It might make sense to break the budgets now before they have garnered large adoption as it becomes harder to make the change as time goes on.
+* 👎 Doesn't allow for easy defaulting of `All` disruption actions
 * 👎 Adds complexity to the use of budgets, before its high level on the disruption controls but with this design approach its nested inside another field.

 ### Conclusion: Preferred Design

-The preferred design choice depends on the balance between flexibility and complexity.
 If the goal is to provide a simple, backward-compatible solution with immediate applicability, Approach A is more suitable.
 It provides a straightforward way to manage disruptions without overhauling the existing system.

 However, if the goal is to create a more robust, future-proof system that can accommodate a wider range of disruptions and controls, Approach B is preferable.
 Despite its complexity and the need for API changes, it offers a more comprehensive solution that can evolve with users' needs.